- BB Bats History

-BB Bats are a rectangle shaped piece of taffy on a stick, a taffy lollipop or ”sucker”.
-This large taffy lollipop comes in several flavors, such as Banana and Strawberry, and is a rather large sized for a lollipop, much more so then the small lollipops you can get for free at the bank.
+BB Bats are a rectangle-shaped piece of taffy on a stick, a taffy lollipop, or ”sucker”.
+This large taffy lollipop comes in several flavors, such as Banana and Strawberry, and is rather large-sized for a lollipop, much more so than the small lollipops you can get for free at the bank.
 BB Bats were first made around the year 1924, and its trademark was filed in the year 1926.
 BB Bats look much like Kits Taffy on a stick, although BB Bats are larger.

 BB Bats History

 Also in the patent Fair Play Caramels, Inc. claimed as their own an article of manufacture comprising a container consisting of a body portion, impaled pieces of confection packed side by side in said portion with the impaling means extending above the body portion, and a free cover telescoped over the body and supported upon said impaling means.
 A picture of the method described in the patent show rows of BB Bats upside down with the sticks on top being impaled downwards into the confection.

 BB Bats are associated with baseball, and a very long and shaped in a manner that, with some imagination, one can pretend the candy is a type of miniature baseball bat of sorts.
 The company that manufactured BB Bats seems to feel there should be an association.
-There is little to show if BB Bats were actually sold at baseball games, other then a questionable forum post or 2, and the depictions of baseball players on the packaging art of BB Bats may just be for show and association due to the shape of the product.
+There is little to show if BB Bats were actually sold at baseball games, other than a questionable forum post or 2, and the depictions of baseball players on the packaging art of BB Bats may just be for show and association due to the shape of the product.

 Some BB Bats were also sold under the “Georgia’s Confections” name.
 When Georgia Nut stopped producing BB Bats, the brand was licensed to Warrell in 2009 and they made the candy at their Warrell Classic plant in York, PA until the fall of 2010.
 Runk Candy acquired the equipment and BB Bat brand in the summer of 2011 and re-commenced manufacturing in the spring of 2012 in Cincinnati, OH.

 The Year BB Bats Was Invented